JetAstra/SDAR/README.md

 Highlights:
 - 🚀 Low-Cost AR-to-BlockDiffusion
 - ⚡ 2-4× Faster Inference
 - 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA, ChemBench, Physics (Top1) )

-**SDAR is still an early experimental state; we are actively developing more systematic and warmly welcome collaborations in this direction.**
+**SDAR is still an early experimental state, we are actively developing more systematic and warmly welcome collaborations in this direction.**

 ## 🔥 News